salsalabs/extractenator/README.md

 # Legalities (really short)

-##Part I

 This software is placed into the public domain.
-The author(s) assume make no claims about suitability and claim no liabilty for anything.
 Use at your own risk.
-Your mileage may vary.

-##Part II
 This software package is **not** a product of SalsaLabs, and SalsaLab does not support it. **Do not** contact Salsalabs Support about this package.
-[Do report any problems by clicking here.](https://github.com/salsalabs/extractenator/issues
-    "Click here to report any problems with the Extractenator")
+[Report problems by clicking here.](https://github.com/salsalabs/extractenator/issues "Click here to report any problems with the Extractenator")

 # Summary